 Time has a way of clouding our memories.

-Maybe that’s why my favorite childhood memories are funny.
-Random stories play out in my mind time and again, reminding me of the years that rushed away like water falling down a steep mountain’s jagged face—looking like my tears when mother passed away.
+Maybe that’s why I have so many favorite childhood stories to tell.
+Random events play out in my mind time and again, reminding me of the years that rushed away like water driping down a steep mountain’s jagged face—looking like my tears when mother passed away.

 I could truthfully say my mother, Josephine, (AKA Jaws-Z) enjoyed being a stay at home mom while my sister and I attended elementary school in NYC.
 But, sometimes she took her role as a domestic administrator too seriously.